-When a breach or potential breach has occured, controllers should be following an incident response plan or governance framework to manage the breach evaluation.
+When a breach or potential breach has occurred, controllers should be following an incident response plan or governance framework to manage the breach evaluation.
 In managing a breach or potential breach, controllers are obliged to do the following:

 - Review the Data Protection Impact Assessment (DPIA) associated with the processing activity affected by the breach.
 Take account of the specific circumstances of the breach and re-evaluate the risk.

-- Have in place a ‘responsible person’ or persons tasked with addressing the breach.
+- Have in place a ‘responsible person’ or persons tasked with addressing the breach

-- Act to contain and recover the breach.
+- Act to contain and recover the breach

-- Document the history of the breach as it develops.
+- Document the history of the breach as it develops

-Where a breach is determined to be ‘notifiable’ to the supervisory authority, notification should be made without undue delay, and where feasible, no later than 72 hours.
+Where a breach is determined to be ‘notifiable’ to the supervisory authority, notification should be made without undue delay and where feasible, no later than 72 hours.

 Considerations of the Supervisory Authority in assessing the consequences of a breach

-The guidance sets out the following information that should be provided to the supervisory authority when reporting a breach.
-At the minimum it should:
+The guidance sets out that the following information should be provided to the supervisory authority when reporting a breach.
+At the minimum, it should:

-- Describe the nature of the personal data breach, including where possible, the categories and approximate number of data subjects concerned, as well as the categories and approximate number of persona data records concerned.
+- Describe the nature of the personal data breach, including where possible, the categories and approximate number of data subjects concerned, as well as the categories and approximate number of persona data records concerned

-- Communicate the name and contact details of the Data Protection Officer, or other contact point where more information can be obtained.
+- Communicate the name and contact details of the Data Protection Officer or other contact point where more information can be obtained

-- Describe the likely consequences of the personal data breach.
+- Describe the likely consequences of the personal data breach

-- Describe the measures taken, or proposed to be taken, by the controller to address the personal data breach, including where appropriate, measures to mitigate its possible adverse effects.
+- Describe the measures taken, or proposed to be taken by the controller to address the personal data breach, including where appropriate measures to mitigate its possible adverse effects

 Not having all the information above should not be a barrier to reporting to the supervisory authority.
 The guidance states that effort should be focussed on addressing the effects of the breach, rather than providing precise information.